-E. Discuss Draft Bicycle & Pedestrian Master Plan
+A. Draft Bicycle & Pedestrian Master Plan

 Mr. Ortman stated that the material in the first five chapters has been presented to the committee in other formats and items have been discussed previously but that this is the first time that the committee has seen the actual document.
-Mr. Ortman stated that the draft was developed based on safety, Environmental Justice, gap analysis, public and committee comments, socio-economics, and bicycle and pedestrian crash data.
+Mr. Ortman stated that the draft was developed based on safety, Environmental Justice, public and committee comments, and socio-economic and bicycle and pedestrian crash data

-Mr. Blain made a Power Point presentation to the committee (available on the MPO website).
-Mr. Blain stated that the goal is to have the plan endorsed at the October 12th Board meeting but that there is room for fluidity.
+Ms. Bartlett made a Power Point presentation to the committee which will be posted on the MPO website.
+Ms. Barlett stated that the goal is to have the plan approved at the October 12th Board meeting but that there is room for fluidity.
 Main points of the presentation included:

-- Needs based plan will focus on safety, connectivity and equity or environmental justice (EJ) - Bicycle and pedestrian crashes occur primarily on the arterials and collector - EJ areas were identified at the Census Block Group level and by the number of EJ factors met - EJ criteria greater than 10 percent above the County average were listed as EJ - Plan will make recommendation to improve the process of coordination with the county to include bike and pedestrian facilities in resurfacing projects where possible. - Plan seeks to identify potential additional funding sources and opportunities without prescribing how dollars should be spend outside of treating safety and environmental justice as the highest priorities. - Education is an important tool for bicyclists, pedestrians and motorists. - Needs were grouped into different groups: high crash areas, gaps on arterials and collectors; local road priorities; and greenway connectivity opportunities - Plan could be used in place of a call for projects while still allowing jurisdictions flexibility in adding other projects. - Allocating funds for recommendations from Road Safety Audits - Census data will be evaluated for accuracy
+- More than 600 public comment were received - Needs based plan will focus on safety, connectivity and equity or environmental justice (EJ) - Bicycle and pedestrian crashes occur primarily on the arterials and collectors - EJ areas were identified at the Census Block Group level and by the number of EJ factors met - Areas with EJ factors greater than 10 percent above the County average were listed as EJ - The plan will make recommendations to improve the process of coordination with the county to include bike and pedestrian facilities in resurfacing projects - Data will be checked to confirm stated percentages - Plan seeks to identify potential additional funding sources and opportunities without prescribing how dollars should be spent outside of treating safety and environmental justice as the highest priorities - Education is an important tool for bicyclists, pedestrians and motorists - Needs were grouped into different groups: high crash areas, gaps on arterials and collectors, local road priorities, and greenway connectivity opportunities - Develop a summary document 3 maps: Collector and Arterial Pedestrian, Collector and Arterial Bicycle, and Local - Plan is identifying greatest needs based on environmental justice and crash data.
+Plan could be used in place of call for projects, while still allowing jurisdictions flexibility in adding other projects. - Allocating funds for recommendations from Road Safety Audits